Michigan Firearm Rights Restoration Lawyers

 Firearms Restoration is Critical

 An individual with a “felony” conviction must restore their right to possess a firearm before possessing a firearm.
 Possession means personally holding a firearm or exercising dominion and control of a firearm.
-A person is essentially in possession of a firearm if that weapon is in their home, business, automobile, or any other location that they have possession of or a right to.
+A person “possesses” a firearm if that weapon is in their home, business, automobile, or any other location they have possession of or a right to.
 A felon who possessed a firearm could be charged with a “felon in possession” charge.
 When a person convicted of a felony possesses, uses, transports, sells, purchases, carries, ships, receives, or distributes a firearm during the period when they do not have firearm rights, that is a felony called “Felon in Possession of a Firearm (or ammunition).”
 Felon in Possession is punishable by imprisonment for up to 5 years, a fine of up to $5,000, or both.
 A conviction for being a felon in possession can result in a violation of parole or violation of probation as well.

 A firearm is any weapon from which explosives, gas, or air may propel a dangerous projectile as a means of propulsion.
-The exception is any smooth bore rifle or handgun designed and manufactured exclusively to propel BBs not exceeding .177 caliber through spring, gas, or air.
+The exception is any smooth-bore rifle or handgun designed and manufactured exclusively to propel BBs not exceeding .177 caliber through spring, gas, or air.

 Getting Your Gun Rights Restored